ecomfe/veui-docs/one/docs/en-US/components/alert.md

 `.sync`
 :::

-The index of current message displayed when having multiple messages.
+The index of the currently displayed message when there are multiple messages.
 ^^^

 ### Slots